 We recommend that you have your income information available before filling out the FAFSA.
 Please note that you do not have to file your income tax return with the IRS before you fill out the FAFSA.

 A few days after you submit your FAFSA, you should receive an email or mailed form from the U.S. Department of Education called a Student Aid Report (SAR).
 Your SAR contains the data you entered on the FAFSA.
 Review the SAR carefully for errors and submit any necessary corrections.
 Your SAR also contains information on what you are expected to contribute to your total costs.
-The Financial Aid department can help explain to you the information on your SAR.
+The Student Finance department can help explain to you the information on your SAR.

 Loans let you pay your education expenses over a long period of time at a low (and often tax deductible) interest rate.
 Some loans are need based, while others are available to nearly everyone.